What is sexual addiction?

-Sexual addiction is characterized by out-of-control (compulsive) sexual behavior with marked consequences.
+In short, sex addiction is an ongoing, out-of-control pattern of sexual urges, fantasies, and behaviors that causes problems in a person’s life.
 Sex addicts use denial, rationalizing, minimizing, and lying to avoid the truth to themselves and others.

 Sexual health is the objective in sexual addiction treatment.
 Sexuality should be an integral and balanced part of our life experience.
 However, when sex becomes all consuming, or when a person deprives themselves of healthy sexual expression, their sexuality acts as a barrier filled with shame and self-contempt.